 We were named as a co-defendant in seven state class action complaints filed on behalf of individuals who own GeoDeckTM decking or railing products manufactured by Composites LLC between April 2002 and October 2003, as previously disclosed in our Annual Report on Form 10-K for the fiscal year ended January 2, 2010.
-On April 23, 2010, the parties to the litigation agreed to voluntarily dismiss without prejudice the pending state class actions, subject to a tolling agreement that has been extended to August 31, 2010, while the parties pursue potential alternative dispute resolution or other settlement of these matters.
-To date, the parties have filed dismissals in the litigation pending in the state courts of Colorado, Connecticut, Massachusetts, New York and New Mexico, and we anticipate that the plaintiffs will also move to dismiss the complaints pending in Maryland and Washington state courts, which have not been served on us.
+The parties to the litigation have voluntarily dismissed without prejudice all of the state class actions, subject to a tolling agreement that has been extended to November 30, 2010, while the parties pursue potential alternative dispute resolution or other settlement of these matters.
 There can be no assurance that the parties to the state court matters will reach a resolution on terms satisfactory to the parties, or that the plaintiffs will not file new complaints in the named states or other states, following the expiration of the tolling period.
 We have not made an accrual related to this litigation as we believe that an adverse outcome is not probable and estimable at this time.